pytask-dev/pytask/docs/source/how_to_guides/writing_custom_nodes.md

 - The node has an additional property that computes the signature of the node.
 The signature is a hash and a unique identifier for the node.
 For most nodes it will be a hash of the path or the name.
-- The {func}`classmethod` {meth}`PickleNode.from_path` is a convenient method to
+- The {func}`classmethod` {meth}`~pytask.PickleNode.from_path` is a convenient method to
   instantiate the class.
-- The method {meth}`PickleNode.state` yields a value that signals the node's state.
+- The method {meth}`~pytask.PickleNode.state` yields a value that signals the node's state.
 If the value changes, pytask knows it needs to regenerate the workflow.
 We can use the timestamp of when the node was last modified.
-- pytask calls {meth}`PickleNode.load` when it collects the values of function arguments to run the function.
+- pytask calls {meth}`~pytask.PickleNode.load` when it collects the values of function arguments to run the function.
 The argument `is_product` signals that the node is loaded as a product with a {class}`~pytask.Product` annotation or via `produces`.

   When the node is loaded as a dependency, we want to inject the value of the pickle file.
-In the other case, the node returns itself so users can call {meth}`PickleNode.save` themselves.
+In the other case, the node returns itself so users can call {meth}`~pytask.PickleNode.save` themselves.
-- {meth}`PickleNode.save` is called when a task function returns and allows to save the return values.
+- {meth}`~pytask.PickleNode.save` is called when a task function returns and allows to save the return values.

 ## Conclusion